MikeLankamp/fpm/docs/index.md

     return 0;
 }
 ```

+Reading fixed point numbers works similarly, by streaming `fpm::fixed` types from a `std::istream`.

+`fpm`'s implementation of the streaming operators emulates streaming native floats as closely as possible.

 ## Common constants
 The following static member functions in the `fpm::fixed` class provide common mathematical constants in the fixed type: